Whey Protein Benefits, Side Effects and How to Use - Dr. Axe

 When purchasing whey protein, opt for whey concentrate that comes from grass-fed cows.
 Look for a whey protein powder that is natural or organic and is completely free of hormones, pesticides, artificial ingredients, gluten and genetically modified organisms.

-You can find A1 or A2 whey protein.
 A2 beta-casein is the type that has been produced naturally by animals for thousands of years.
-It’s believed to be easier to digest, and some research suggests it has many fewer side effects on human health than the other type, called A1 casein.
+It’s believed to be easier to digest, and some research has suggested it has far fewer side effects on human health than the other type, called A1 casein.

 A1 is the “newer type of casein,” first developed sometime in the past few thousand years following animal domestication.
 It came about after certain genes caused proteins to change, resulting in proline amino acids changing over to histidine.